AdobeDocs/audience-manager.en/help/using/reporting/audience-optimization-reports/metadata-files-intro/metadata-file-overview.md

 ### Metadata Files Contain Data About Other Data

 A metadata file contains information about other types of data.
 To help you understand how this works, let’s review how [!DNL Audience Manager] receives data.

-During an impression or click event, [!DNL Audience Manager] receives data in an URL string known as an event call.
+During an impression or click event, [!DNL Audience Manager] receives data in an URL string known as an *event call*.

 The event call organizes information into sets of defined key-value pairs.
 The values in a key-value pair contain of numeric data.
 The metadata file contains names and other readable information corresponding to the ID in each key-value pair.

 ### Metadata Links IDs to Readable Names

 The metadata file is required to tie a numeric ID to a readable name.
 As an example, say an event call contains a creative ID in a key-value pair like this: `d_creative:1234`.
 Without a metadata file, this creative would show up as 1234 in an options menu.

 However, a properly formatted metadata file can tie this creative to back to a real name like “Advertiser Creative A,” which is a name you can read and recognize in a report.

 ### When Do You Need a Metadata File